chaosharmonic/escape-rope/README.md

 Now, it's an experiment in a _few_ different things. the database schema are a first crack at using TypeScript.
 I'm taking Deno KV (and `kvdex`) for a spin for data persistence.
-(And contributed `getOne` and `updateOne` to get this to work!).
+(And contributed `getOne` and `updateOne` to get this to work!)
 I'm currently toying around with various options for a UI, and starting to evaluate what other tools I might want to build around it, or how I might integrate them.

+There's a first draft of the UI [here](https://github.com/chaosharmonic/escape-rope-ui).
+Note that I don't have test data or other niceties that would actually make this demo-ready yet.

 ## Why?
 (Goals and non-goals)